 Commercially, gene therapy is still at the starting line.
 There are a few approved gene therapy products, but a range of new drugs are expected to be approved by the relevant authorities in the coming years.
 As research and development continue, so do intensive efforts to resolve issues concerning remuneration systems and regulatory frameworks.

-On August 30th 2017 the US Food and Drug Administration (FDA) approved the first gene therapy for the US market.
-The approved therapy, Kymriah, from the pharmaceutical company Novartis, has been developed for treatment of paediatric patients and young people with acute lymphoblastic leukaemia.
-FDA approval demonstrates the administration’s confidence in the safety and effectiveness of a gene therapy product, and a range of other gene therapies will be approved in the USA and Europe in the coming years.
+On August 30, 2017, the US Food and Drug Administration (FDA) approved the first gene therapy for the US market.
+The approved therapy, Kymriah, from the pharmaceutical company Novartis, has been developed for treatment of pediatric patients and young people with acute lymphoblastic leukemia.
+Since then, a number of gene therapies have been approved in both the US and Europe, including Luxturna from CombiGene’s partner Spark Therapeutics.

 Epilepsy is a global problem.
 The disease affects an estimated 0.6 to 0.8 percent of the world’s population.
 In 2016 there were 5.7 million diagnosed epilepsy patients in the USA, the EU4*, the UK, and Japan.
 About one-third of these patients do not respond to conventional medical treatment.
 It is this patient group CombiGene intends to help with its candidate drug, CG01.

 * EU4 = France, Germany, Italy, and Spain